 Other Ways to Add Flavor to Lentils

-Lentils can often be bland.
-This smoky lentil soup recipe adds smoked ingredients for a rich, comforting flavor profile.
+This smoky lentil tomato soup is a recipe that adds smoked ingredients for a rich, comforting flavor profile.

 Frequently Asked Questions: